 - Let the shower run for a few minutes to clear out the vinegar from inside the shower head.

-Poke any clogged holes with a sharp object to dislodge the dirt in them then run the shower.
-Clean shower heads at least once each month especially if you use hard water.
+Poke any clogged holes with a sharp object to dislodge the dirt in them, then run the shower.
+Clean shower heads at least once monthly, especially if you use hard water.

 How to Clean Ceramic Tiles